- British High Commission Pretoria and British Consulate-General Cape Town

 Published: 19 May 2017

-Part of: Angola Botswana Cameroon Democratic Republic of Congo Ethiopia Ghana Kenya Madagascar Malawi Mauritius Mozambique Namibia Nigeria Rwanda Seychelles South Africa South Sudan Sudan Tanzania Uganda Zambia Zimbabwe Lesotho Swaziland
+Part of: Angola Botswana Cameroon Democratic Republic of the Congo Ethiopia Ghana Kenya Madagascar Malawi Mauritius Mozambique Namibia Nigeria Rwanda Seychelles South Africa South Sudan Sudan Tanzania Uganda Zambia Zimbabwe Lesotho Swaziland